nmtrang29/machine-learning-schoolofma/README.md

 1. Create a text file containing that command you want to run, rename that file to `run.sh`
 2. Go to the folder containing that file then run the following `nohup sh run.sh > log.txt &`
 3. The process will begin running, and it will continuously log its output to the file `log.txt`.
 You can come back to that folder and check on it later.
-4. To force kill a process, go to Home, check `nvidia-smi` then `kill XXXX`
+4. To force kill a process, go to Home, check `nvidia-smi`, find the process ID then `kill PROCESS_ID`

 ### DCGan
 #### Prepare dataset